skofic/authentication-services/README.md

 - `200`: If *successful*, the service will return the operation outcome as a message.
 - `404`: *User not found*: this error is either returned if the current session user cannot be located, or if there is no current user in the session.
 - `500`: *Other errors*.

+### Utilities

+This set of services provide a set of helper functions.

+#### Ping

+This service will ping the database, it will return the string "`pong`" if successful.

+#### Mirror the GET response data

+This service will return the full GET request contents. *This service can only be used by authenticated users that have the* `admin` *role*.

+The service will return:

+- `200`: If *successful*, the service will return the full response body.
+- `500`: *Any error*.

+#### Mirror the POST response data

+This service will return the full POST request contents. *This service can only be used by authenticated users that have the* `admin` *role*.

+You can set any data in the body.

+The service will return:

+- `200`: If *successful*, the service will return the full response body.
+- `500`: *Any error*.

+#### Return the base path

+This service will return the base path of the service application. *This service can only be used by authenticated users that have the* `admin` *role*.

+The service will return:

+- `200`: If *successful*, the service will return the base application file path.
+- `500`: *Any error*.

+#### Return the temp path

+This service will return the temporary files path of the service application. *This service can only be used by authenticated users that have the* `admin` *role*.

+The service will return:

+- `200`: If *successful*, the service will return the base temporary files path.
+- `500`: *Any error*.

+#### Return the temp file path

+The service will return the path to a temporary file, *the file will not be created*. *This service can only be used by authenticated users that have the* `admin` *role*.

+The service will return:

+- `200`: If *successful*, the service will return the path to the temporary file.
+- `500`: *Any error*.

+#### Return the current session

+The service will return the current session record. *This service can only be used by authenticated users that have the* `admin` *role*.

+The service will return:

+- `200`: If *successful*, the `collectionSession` record of the current session.
+- `500`: *Any error*.